Penta-Game/penta-game-website/README.md

 # Penta Game Website
-The future website for pentagame.org
+An alernative website for pentagame.org

 Before using this in any other project please contact the Penta Game software team